rooibosriot/scilla-coq-unclassy/README.md

 ## Project Structure

-* `Core/Automata2.v` - definition of the automata-based language
-  semantics;
-* `Contracts/Puzzle.v` - a simple puzzle-solving game contract and its properties;
-* `Contracts/Crowdfunding.v` - the Crowdfunding contract and its properties;
+* `Contracts/Crowdfunding.v` - contains the syntax and semantics for CTL (computation tree logic), crowdfunding contract semantics and the statement of correctness properties
+* `Core/Automata2.v` is obsolete for this version of the development, but kept inside as a reference to the original model.